marti-midna/marti-midna/README.md

 ### Welcome on my repository 👋

-I'm Martina, a front-end developer jr
+I'm Martina, an italian front-end developer jr :it: